AT&T to pay $105 million to settle charges it 'crammed' phone bills

 FCC Chairman Tom Wheeler estimated that 20 million consumers a year are crammed, and said other wireless providers were under scrutiny.
 "Stay tuned," said Wheeler, hinting of potential actions against other carriers.

-AT&T said it had "rigorous protections" against unauthorised billing but it eventually scrapped what it called premium short messaging services, or PSMS.
+AT&T said it had "rigorous protections" against unauthorized billing but it eventually scrapped what it called premium short messaging services, or PSMS.

 FTC Chairwoman Edith Ramirez said consumers were often hit with $9.99 charges lumped together into "AT&T monthly subscriptions" on their bills.